springfall2008/batpred/docs/what-does-predbat-do.md

 - **Slot** - A period of time where Predbat performs an action e.g. charging.
 In Predbat everything is a multiple of 5 minutes
     - Charge slots are always in multiples of 30 minutes and align to a 30-minute boundary to match the way energy rates are allocated
     - Discharge slots can be any multiple of 5 minutes and always finish on a 30-minute boundary.
+- **Loss** - Refers to energy lost in your system due to heat or other factors.

+- **PV10** - A prediction of the 10% scenario for solar, this is like a worst case, occurs 1 in 10 days
+- **PV90** - A prediction of the 90% scenario for solar, this is like a best case, occurs 1 in 10 days
+- **Base** - Usually refers to the expected outcome if Predbat takes no further action, meaning just what is currently configured on your inverter.
+- **Best** - The best plan that Predbat could come up with, as in what it will do (assuming Read only is off)
+- **Actual** - Used to refer to what has already happened in the past.
+- **Base10** - The base scenario but with the 10% outcome for Solar and Load (worst case)
+- **Charge Limit Base** - This is the target charge % in the Base plan (what is currently set on your inverter)
+- **Best10** - The best plan but with the 10% outcome for Solar and Load (worst case)
+- **Charge Limit Best** - This is the target charge % in the Best plan (what is currently set on your inverter)
+- **Discharge Limit Best** - This is the target discharge % in the Best plan.
+- **Best SOC Keep** - The amount of battery you want to keep in the plan that Predbat has made

 ### Predbat modes

 When you first install Predbat it will be in 'Monitor' mode.